QuentinRa/blog.quentinra.dev/.github/STATIC_PAGES/PRIVACY_POLICY.md

 For any questions regarding this Policy or any requests regarding the processing of personal data, please contact us at [memorize@lgs-games.com](mailto:memorize@lgs-games.com).

 <hr class="sep-both">

 ## 1. INFORMATION WE COLLECT AUTOMATICALLY

-When you use our Site or contact us directly, we may collect information, including your personal information, about the way you act in our Site, the services You use and how You use them.
+When you use our Site or contact us directly, we may collect information, including your personal information, about the way you act on our Site, the services You use and how You use them.

 This information is necessary for the adequate performance of the contract between You and us, to enable us to comply with legal obligations and given our legitimate interest in being able to provide and improve the functionalities of the Site.